willyyayaya/willyyayaya/README.md

 <h1>English Bio</h1>

 My name is Willy Weng (Wei Chih Weng).
-I’m an enthusiastic novice programmer eager to learn and contribute across front-end, back-end, and automation domains​ GitHub.
+I’m an enthusiastic programmer eager to learn and contribute across front-end, back-end, and automation domains​ GitHub.
 On GitHub, I've built several repositories such as "桌遊管家" (willyyayaya.github.io), a HTML-driven boardgame companion site, and "side_project_platform", a full-stack project using CSS/JavaScript for the client and Java for the server to help engineers find collaboration partners​ GitHub.

 My technical stack includes HTML, CSS, JavaScript, Python, Java, Node.js, FastAPI, Docker, and MySQL, as well as workflow automation with UiPath.
 Recent side projects like the Bingo Number Predictor and Java Trading Card Game Template System have sharpened my skills in Java development, game system architecture, and modular framework design.